-In July 2025, the German Federal Ministry of Health (Bundesgesundheitsministerium, “BMG”) presented a draft bill for an Act amending the German Medical Cannabis Act (Medizinal-Cannabisgesetz, “Med-CanG”).
+In July 2025, the German Federal Ministry of Health (Bundesgesundheitsministerium, “BMG”) presented a draft bill for an Act amending the German Medical Cannabis Act (Medizinal-Cannabisgesetz, “MedCanG”).
 The draft, which had not yet undergone the mandatory evaluation process when presented, was adopted in revised form by the German Federal Cabinet (Bundeskabinett) on 8 October 2025.
-Now scheduled for debate in the Health Committee of the German Federal Parliament (Bundestag) on 5 November 2025, the bill seeks to significantly limit the MedCanG, marking a return to fully analogue care.
-Whereas proponents argue that the proposed curbs enhance patient safety, critics are con-cerned about gaps in care.
+The bill, on which the German Federal Council (Bundesrat) issued its comments on 21 November 2025, seeks to significantly limit the MedCanG, marking a return to fully analogue care.
+Whereas proponents argue that the proposed curbs enhance patient safety, critics are concerned about gaps in care.
+The bill – along with the Federal Government’s counterstatement to the Bundesrat’s comments – is now scheduled for its first reading in the German Federal Parliament (Bundestag) on 18 December 2025.
+The Committee on Health will then likely commence more detailed refinement of its content and hold the announced expert hearing in early 2026.
+The second and third readings are anticipated for spring 2026, after which the act could enter into force.

 Given the legislative developments, this article revisits the key provisions of Germany’s 2024 Cannabis Act (Cannabisgesetz, “CanG”), with a particular focus on the proposed curtailments to its second part, the MedCanG.
 The two most important changes in 2024 were: